 Lesson: At times, changing things for the better seems like an insurmountable obstacle.
 If your assessment of a situation indicates that major change will require many steps and stages, plan out the order in which things should be done and go from there.

-Avoid tunnel vision: Plan using parallel tracks
+Avoid tunnel vision: Plan using parallel tracks, and chunk it out

 Sound military strategy usually involves a multifaceted approach toward achieving goals.
 For example, those planning the D-Day landings in France needed to think about personnel, equipment, geography, weather, communications, and a host of other logistics and contingencies.
 Take the “simple” question of building landing craft to reach the beaches: Someone had to develop proper designs, the factories had to start mass producing them, and the boats had to be shipped to England.
 All of those plans had to be in the making well before the June 6, 1944 landings.

 Lesson: Most significant social change goals also require parallel tracks of planning.
 Making the world a better place typically involves multiple stakeholders, actions, and timelines.
 Understanding how those dots connect is vital toward achieving success.
 However, the resulting to-do list may seem overwhelming.
 That’s why it’s important to chunk out these tasks and get them done one-by-one.

 Be passionate about your goals, but plan and evaluate dispassionately

-Learn from mistakes, even (especially!) gruesome ones
+Learn from mistakes,

 Sometimes you compromise, and sometimes you fight